IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The value of the scope parameter SHALL be a collection of space-delimited, case-sensitive strings, whose values SHALL be defined by the Authorization Server [OAuth 2.1, Section 3.3].

-User related scopes are RECOMMENDED to follow the syntax defined in *Health Relationship Trust Profile for Fast Healthcare Interoperability Resources (FHIR) OAuth 2.0 Scopes* [HEART scopes], i.e., it SHOULD be written as *user/resourceType.(read|write|\*)*, where
+User related scopes are RECOMMENDED to follow the syntax defined in *Health Relationship Trust Profile for Fast Healthcare Interoperability Resources (FHIR) OAuth 2.0 Scopes* [HEART scopes], i.e., it SHOULD be written as *role/resourceType.(read|write|\*)*, where

-- the *user* value SHOULD be *patient* if the current user is a patient, or *user* for healthcare professionals.
+- the *role* value SHOULD be *patient* if the current user is a patient, or *user* for healthcare professionals.

 - the *resourceType* value SHOULD be the FHIR resource name (e.g., Patient, Observation, Appointment, a.s.o.).